 We would have asked Mr. Monahan to be unscripted and answer questions such as:

-- What’s the best part of the Job?
-And what’s the worst part of the job?
+- What’s the best part of the new job?
+And what’s the worst part?

 - Does the nine-member policy Board, who appointed you, also conduct annual reviews of your performance?